Here’s a little story about how I fell in love with this vegan whole-wheat pasta with textured soy sauce.

 - Cook in the oven for 15-20 minutes (until the skin is wrinkled and broken).

-- Re-hydrate the textured soy by adding a quart of boiling-hot water to it.
+- Re-hydrate the textured soy by adding boiling-hot water to it.
 Let it rest for 15 minutes.
+Set aside

 - Boil the pasta al dente with a teaspoon of salt added to the water.
 Follow the instructions in the package.

 - In a saucepan heat the oil over low heat.
 Add the onion and cook and stir until the onions become transparent.